jonwoster/cse210_final/README.md

 actor.py: a file containing all info relating to the "Actor" class. artifact.py: a file containing all info relating to the "Artifact" class. cast.py: a file containing all info relating to the "Cast" class.

 # Technologies Used:
-The only software required for this program is Python.
-You can download it here: https://www.python.org The collaboration was done via github:
+- The only software required for this program is Python.
+You can download it here: https://www.python.org
+- The collaboration was done via github: https://github.com/jonwoster/cse210_final

 # How to Start:
 Open __ main__.py file using python 3.

 # Game Instructions:
-Gems (*) and rocks (o) randomly appear and fall from the top of the screen.
+- The objective is to shoot and destroy the aliens before the reach the ground (bottom of the screen)
+- If any aliens (shown as "H" characters) reach the bottom of the screen, the game is over and the player loses
+- If the player is able to eliminate all the aliens from the sky, the game is over and the player wins
-The player (#) can move left or right along the bottom of the screen.
+- The player is at the bottom of the screen, shown as a "#"
-If the player touches a gem they earn a point.
-If the player touches a rock they lose a point.
-Gems and rocks are removed when the player touches them.
-The game continues until the player closes the window.
+- Player can only move left or right by using keyboard left and right arrow buttons
+- Player can shoot bullets one at a time or continuously by hitting or holding down the keyboard space bar

 # Acknowledgements:
-Camron Erickson: eri20010@byui.edu
+- Camron Erickson: eri20010@byui.edu
-Monika Meyers: nikasparks@mac.com
+- Monika Meyers: nikasparks@mac.com
-Arnaldo Suarez: sua21007@byui.edu
+- Arnaldo Suarez: sua21007@byui.edu
-Wylee Everett: eve20003@byui.edu
+- Wylee Everett: eve20003@byui.edu
-Jonathan Woster: jonathanwoster@gmail.com
+- Jonathan Woster: jonathanwoster@gmail.com